peps/tari-dot-com/_lessons/07_adding_tari_to_your_exchange.md

 4. The client uses Tari Aurora or another Tari-enabled wallet and sends a non-interactive transaction to the provided address.
 They must include the provided reference with this transaction.

+> Note: Using the Minotari console wallet, for example, the recommendation would be for the user to place your payment reference in the `Payment ID` field.

 5. A process similar to the example in **Section 6**, the exchange periodically runs the script to see if there are any new transactions.

 6. For new transactions, compare against the list of expected references in their internal database and if there is a match, call the internal system to allocate funds to the client's account.